Schur-Sergeev duality for Ariki-Koike algebras: Introduction

-where $v_i, v_{i+1}$ are homogeneous of $\mathbb{C}^{k|\ell}$.
-Then the super Schur-Weyl duality between $\mathfrak{gl}(k|\ell)$ and $\mathbb{C}\mathfrak{S}_n$ was established first by Sergeev in \cite{Serg} and then in more detail by Berele and Regev \cite{B-Regev}, which is also called the Schur--Sergeev duality in some literatures (see e.g. \cite{Chen-Wang}).
+where $v_i$ ($1\leq i\leq n$) are homogeneous of $\mathbb{C}^{k|\ell}$.
+Then the Schur-Weyl duality between $\mathfrak{gl}(k|\ell)$ and $\mathbb{C}\mathfrak{S}_n$ was established first by Sergeev in \cite{Serg} and then in more detail by Berele and Regev \cite{B-Regev}.
+This dualiy is sometimes called the Schur--Sergeev duality in the literature (see e.g. \cite{Chen-Wang}).

 \item Let $\h$ be the Ariki--Koike algebras, i.e., the cyclotomic Hecke algebras of type $G(m,1,n)$ and $U_q(\overline{\fg})$ the quantized enveloping algebra of a Levi subalgebra $\overline{\fg}=\fgl(k_1)\oplus\cdots\oplus\fgl(k_m)$ of $\fgl(k)$ with $k=\sum_{i=1}^mk_i$.
-Based on Jimbo's work \cite{Jimbo}, Ariki et al \cite{ATY} gave a Schur--Weyl reciprocity between $U_q(\overline{\fg})$ and $\h$ for all $k_i=1$; Sakamoto and Shoji \cite{SS} and Hu \cite{Hu} established independently the reciprocity for the general case by applying completely different constructions of the $\h$-action on tensor space of the natural representation of $U_q(\overline{\fg})$ and by different arguments.
+Based on Jimbo's work \cite{Jimbo}, Ariki et al \cite{ATY} gave a Schur--Weyl reciprocity between $U_q(\overline{\fg})$ and $\h$ for all $k_i=1$; Sakamoto and Shoji \cite{SS} and Hu \cite{Hu} established independently the reciprocity for the general case by applying completely different constructions of the $\h$-action on tensor space of the natural representation of $U_q(\overline{\fg})$ and by applying different arguments.